Kitty Brennan: Biography

-Born in Milwaukee, Wisconsin, Brennan received her bachelor's degree from University of Wisconsin–Madison and her J.D. degree from University of Wisconsin Law School.
-Brennan began her legal career as an assistant district attorney in the office of the Milwaukee County District Attorney.
-In 1984, she left the office and went into private practice in the firm Murphy & Brennan.
+Born in Milwaukee, Wisconsin, Brennan received her bachelor's degree from the University of Wisconsin–Madison and her J.D. degree from the University of Wisconsin Law School.
+She began her legal career as an assistant district attorney in the office of the Milwaukee County District Attorney.
+In 1984, she left the office to enter private practice with the firm Murphy & Brennan.

-She was elected to the Wisconsin Circuit Court in 1994, defeating George W. Greene in the spring election that year.
-Greene had been appointed to the role 7 months before the election to replace Judge Robert W. Landry, who had retired.
+Brennan was elected to the Wisconsin Circuit Court in 1994, defeating George W. Greene in the spring election that year.
+Greene had been appointed to the role seven months before the election to replace Judge Robert W. Landry, who had retired.
 She was re-elected to the circuit court in 2000 and 2006.
 In 2005, she was appointed Chief Judge of the 1st Judicial Administrative District by the Wisconsin Supreme Court.
-She was re-appointed to a second two years term as Chief Judge in 2007, but in 2008 Governor Jim Doyle appointed her to the Wisconsin Court of Appeals after the death of Judge Ted E. Wedemeyer, Jr. She was re-elected to the Court of Appeals without opposition in 2009 and 2015.
-She was Presiding Judge for District I from 2016 to 2018.
+She was re-appointed to a second two-year term as Chief Judge in 2007, but in 2008, Governor Jim Doyle appointed her to the Wisconsin Court of Appeals following the death of Judge Ted E. Wedemeyer, Jr. She was re-elected to the Court of Appeals without opposition in 2009 and 2015.
+She served as Presiding Judge for District I from 2016 to 2018.

 Judge Brennan was named "Judge of the Year" in 2006 by the State Bar of Wisconsin.
 She retired in 2019 and was succeeded by Judge Joe Donald.

 Personal life and family

-Judge Brennan is married to Joseph G. Murphy, they have four children.
+Judge Brennan is married to Joseph G. Murphy, and they have four children.